 Though the entire situation has left you broken, showing yourself some love and compassion can make things better for you.
 Life is a learning process and you are on a journey that will require you to face innumerable obstacles.
 But to deal with depression after infidelity, focusing on your mental health is of utmost importance.

 7. Focus on the future and not on the past

 You cannot take back what you have already done.
-You may have broken your partner’s trust in you or your relationship with them.
-But wallowing in this continuous guilt after cheating is not going to help you.
-Shifting your thoughts from what has already happened towards what you can do to make yourself feel better will help you deal with depression after infidelity.
+You may have broken your partner’s trust or your relationship with them.
+But wallowing in this continuous guilt after cheating is not going to help you, or them.
+Shifting your thoughts from what has already happened to what you can do to make yourself feel better will help you deal with depression after infidelity.

-Find out the best ways to communicate these expectations with your future partner(s).
+Find out the best way to communicate these expectations to your future partner(s).
 This will ensure that you don’t repeat your past mistakes since you have now learned what you didn’t know before.
-Make sure to put your thoughts forward clearly, so that you can begin your new relationship with a clean slate.
+Make sure you put your thoughts forward clearly, so that you can begin your new relationship with a clean slate.

-Using these 7 expert tips to cope with depression after cheating on someone, I believe you can find a way to deal with depression after infidelity.
+These seven expert tips to cope with depression after cheating on someone can help you find a way to deal with your feelings after infidelity.
 When you cheat on someone you love, you might hold yourself responsible for everything that might have happened.
-But by adopting a realistic approach, as recommended by Joie, you can fight through all the negative feelings of guilt, shame and regret after cheating on someone.
+But adopting a realistic approach, as recommended by Joie, can help you fight through all the negative feelings of guilt, shame, and regret after cheating on someone.

-If you are someone who has been through something like this recently and are still struggling with its effects, I suggest you see a counselor.
+If you have been going through something similar recently and are still struggling with its effects, we suggest you see a counselor.
 It’s important to get professional help at the right time in such situations.
 You can avail online expert counseling services with us, at Bonobology.
 Feel free to reach out to us and share this with anyone who you think might need it.